Will Coleman (American football): Coaching career

 Coleman coached the Jayhawks in what is widely considered the first college football game played in the state of Kansas.
 He served as the first head coach for the Kansas football team, coaching for a single season in 1890 and tallying a mark of 1–2.
 The team actually went 2–1 on the field, but their last game against Baker University, which was initially won by KU with a score of 14 to 12, was awarded to Baker on a technicality.

 The 1890 Kansas Jayhawks football team was not officially associated with the University of Kansas.
 Coleman was not an employee or a faculty member of the University of Kansas, but instead a KU student who played center on the football team.
 The first Jayhawks football coach recognized by the University of Kansas was faculty member Edwin Mortimer Hopkins, who helmed the team the next season in 1891.

 Later life and death

-Will Coleman met Lawrence native Eliza May Rush (January 6, 1867 – May 16, 1939) while attending KU.
+Coleman met his wife while attending KU.
 They later married in 1895 upon his graduation from the University of Kansas.
-They had a daughter, Margaret Rush Coleman in 1896.
-Margaret latter married Robert Bell Rose, the grandson of Dr. Simeon Bishop Bell (May 13, 1820 – January 16, 1913), a Wyandotte County doctor and real estate speculator who donated $100,000 in cash and land to the University of Kansas for the purpose of founding KU Med Center and the University of Kansas Hospital in Rosedale, Kansas.
+They had one child, a daughter.

 Will's first job after college was as the superintendent of Haskell Indian Nations University, also located in Lawrence, Kansas.
 He held this job for more than 15 years before changing careers and becoming a traveling salesman in 1910.
 In 1918 he moved his family to Kansas City, Missouri until later moving to Mission, Kansas and then Overland Park, Kansas where he eventually died in 1934.
-His wife, May Coleman, would die in 1939 while under the care of another important KU football figure, Dr. John H. Outland.
-Both Will Coleman and his wife May are buried in Oak Hill Cemetery in Lawrence, Kansas.